Dan6erbond/aPRAW/docs/intro.rst

 Basic Concepts
 --------------

-aPRAW assumes that all the Reddit items know the loggeded-in Reddit instance.
+aPRAW assumes that all the Reddit items know the logged-in Reddit instance.
 When grabbing items by using the built-in functions, this will be done automatically.

 Instantiating items with the API is very easy: